MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/declare-background-tasks-in-the-application-manifest.md

 ### Run in a new process each time a trigger fires with the SupportsMultipleInstances attribute

 This example declares a background task that runs in a new process that gets its own resource limits (memory and CPU) every time a new trigger is fired.
 Note the use of `SupportsMultipleInstances` which enables this behavior.
+In order to use this attribute you must target SDK version '10.0.15063' (**Windows 10 Creator's Update**) or higher.

 ```xml
 <Package